My road came to an unexpected halt on November 9, 2010.

 Travel is different, and often difficult, with a disability.
 But it's also a priviledge, brimming with possibility.

-And couldn't wait to take that leap!
+We saw both sides -- and couldn't wait to take that leap!

 Recently, I was invited to speak with Wilmington Christiana Care's Amputee Education Group.